Fenland Community Arts are excited to present our short course programme for Autumn – Spring 2018/19 – details for the summer term to follow soon!

-Join us for a series of short creative courses (2-3 hours per week for 6 weeks) in a variety of art-forms in March and Wisbech.
-These are on offer to people who live in March, Wisbech and the surrounding areas and will be free of charge to adults 19+ on means-tested benefits who have experience of mental ill-health or face other challenges.
+Courses are open to people who live in March, Wisbech and the surrounding areas and are FREE of charge to adults 19+ on means-tested benefits or on low incomes and/or who have experience of mental ill-health or face other challenges.

-Take a step into the world of Environmental Art with Jane Thewlis and discover a world of unconventional art materials on your doorstep.
-Discover the artistic properties of grasses, leaves and sticks and learn about different trees and their distinctive leaf shapes.
-You’ll explore inventive techniques and enjoy experimental ways to stitch and join these natural materials together to create a collection of small scale sculptural pieces of Environmental Art.
+Take a step into the world of Environmental Art with Jane Thewlis and discover a world of unconventional art materials on your doorstep, experiment with ways to stitch these natural materials together to create small scale sculptures.

 All courses will be run by experienced and talented artists, performers and producers who live in the area.
 If you are interested in becoming a tutor please let us know.

-This project has been generously supported by The Evelyn Trust.
+A pilot of this project in 2017-18 was generously supported by The Evelyn Trust.